[Episode Eighteen of ‘The Employee Advocacy and Influence Podcast] 🎧👇

 HOW To Get Consistent Performance

-So start that training program where you walk somebody through the process of perusing content, finding something relevant to them, taking the post caption content that the marketing team have created and then adding their own point of view to that content and showing them that they can use the post caption as a framework, but that they can add their own personality and their own point of view to it.
+So start that training program where you walk somebody through the process of perusing content, finding something relevant to them, taking the post caption content that the marketing team have created and then adding their own point of view to that content.
+Show them that they can use the post caption as a framework, but that they can add their own personality and their own point of view to it.

 Now, if you’re happy to listen to this outro, I’ve got some bonus content coming at the end that any Social Media or Marketing Manager would consider being an absolute gift, so don’t go anywhere.